Packs

 Context packs

 Context packs are collections of named blocks.
-They work well for onboarding material, implementation notes, and reusable research.
+They work well for onboarding material, policies, and reusable research: anything an agent or teammate should read as background before acting.

 {